IowaScaledEngineering/ise-docs/docs/Squealer/manual.md

 standard precautions should be taken — avoid static electricity, don’t let it get wet, and keep conductive materials away, etc.

+Additional sensors may be connected the same way as above.
+Terminals IN3 and IN4 can also be used for the sensor output wires (white and blue) if more space is needed.
+Although a large number of sensors can be connected to one board, practically speaking, four or five is probably the most that make sense in most situations since you want the speaker to be reasonably close to where the sound is triggered.
+More than that, and you will likely be happier having multiple Squealer modules spaced around, connected to the nearest sensors.

 ## Speaker

 The speaker attaches to connector J6 (SPK OUT) on the board.
 The plastic